 When you have 2 packs of pills left, call your health care provider for an appointment to get a refill.
 The day after you finish a pack of pills you need to start a new pack.

-If you don’t take the progestin pill on time, your mucus will start to thin and you could become pregnant.
+If you do not take the progestin pill on time, your mucus will start to thin and you could become pregnant.

 When you realize you missed your pill, take it as soon as possible.
-If it is 3 hours or more since it was due, use a backup birth control method for the next 48 hours after taking the late pill.
+If it is 3 hours or more since it was due, use a backup birth control method for the next 48 hours after taking the last pill.
 Then take your next pill at the usual time.
-If you had sex in the last 3 to 5 days, consider asking your health care provider for emergency contraception.
-If you have any questions or concerns, call your health care provider.
+If you had sex in the last 3 to 5 days, consider asking your provider for emergency contraception.
+If you have any questions or concerns, call your provider.